 - If you would like to activate your line, you can do so via the same ‘Manage Service’ function and your line should be back within minutes.

 IMPRT: Please note that the suspension will automatically lapse according to the end date you selected.
 What happened for me was that I extended my overseas stay and forgot about my line.
 I ended up paying 1.5 months worth of handphone bills, before my family informed me that they received my SingTel bill my mail.
 I went straight to ‘My Account’ and re-did the suspension again (had to pay $40 again for service fees) in addition to the $10/month suspension fee.
-I tried to appeal to SingTel for the charges but they haven’t gotten back to me.
+I tried to appeal to SingTel for the charges (THREE TIMES) but they have rejected me time and time again.
+With that unhappy gesture of theirs, I’ve decided to end my many years relationship with SingTel the moment my contract expires.
+I’m one petty customer and there are so many more options out there..

 Yep, you got to pay $20 x 2 times for the self-service steps.
 To be honest, it’s kind of daylight robbery but I guess we have no choice since I’m still stuck with them for another 12 months or so.
 Somehow hope that these charges flow back to me as dividends someday.